NILOTIC WANDERINGS

 Photo by Wouter Hagens, 3th February 2010.
 See Wikimedia Commons.

 The bas-reliefs (which depict, among other things, the settlement of the Egyptian people on the banks of the Nile) are both sufficiently well preserved for us to find here and there traces of intact painting, and very much damaged , partly by intentional acts of defacing the walls.
-This is not the first time that we have found, during this trip, temple walls vandalized in this way, and usually, the scumbags who scratched the reliefs to erase them are Orthodox Christians who seized the temples to turn them into churches or monasteries, during the Byzantine era.
+This is not the first time that we have found, during this trip, temple walls vandalized in this way, and usually, the scumbags who scratched the reliefs to erase them are Orthodox Christians who seized the temples to turn them into churches or monasteries, during the era of Roman domination and after.
 In this case, though, it was the supporters of Thutmose III who attacked the temple of the “usurper” after her death.
 That's how the guide explained it to us, and the practice (of trying to erase the memory of a reprobate) is known throughout Ancient times, and in Ancient Egypt Hatshepsut was one of the most famous victims of it, along with Akhenaten and his family later on.

 Hatshepsut has her share of Osiriac statues lining the terraces of the temple, though (wearing the pschent (the double crown symbolizing Upper and Lower Egypt combined) and a false beard on the chin (another pharaonic attribute)).
 Those statues are neither as omnipresent nor as huge as those favored by her distant successor Ramesses II, but this (relative) modesty is perhaps yet another way of being classy.